1956 International Stock Car Road Race: Race overview

 During qualifications, Frank Mundy had the fastest time, having completed three laps of the course in 9 minutes and 27.25 seconds.
 During the race, Buck Baker drove the car that Mundy had driven for qualifications, and therefore began the race in pole position.

 NASCAR made the unusual decision to limit cars to only ten gallons of fuel at the start of the race.
 An estimated crowd of 10,000 spectators attended, despite poor weather.

 The race is considered to be the first occasion in which NASCAR ran a race in the rain.
 The rainy weather before and during the race impacted it.
 Shortly before the planned start time for the race, the rain began with a heavy lightning storm that delayed the start by approximately 40 minutes.
 After this storm ended, the race began.
 The rain left as much as two-inches of water over portions of the track.
 After the race, many notable observers praised the racers' handling of their vehicles considering the slick track conditions.

-The race saw drivers take frequent pit stops, mostly for gas, but also for tire changes.
-While, before the race, there had been concerns about how the stock cars' brakes would perform on the challenging course, there were few brake problems.
-However, several drivers suffered engine problems.
+During the race, drivers took frequent pit stops.
+Most pit stops were for gas, but there were also many tire changes.
+Despite pre-race questions over how the stock cars' brakes would perform on the challenging course, there were few brake problems.
+Several cars did, however, suffer engine problems.

 Pole driver Buck Baker led the race from lap one though lap five.
 Tim Flock then led the race between laps 6 and 12.
 Marvin Panch then led the race from lap 6 through lap twelve.
 As the race rounded the 100 mile mark, Panch remained in the lead with Speedy Thompson, Mundy, Flock, and Baker respectively following him.
 In the 37th lap, Speedy Thompson overtook Panch, and Panch soon after suffered a rear-end assembly failure which forced him to withdraw from the race.
 Thompson then led the race beginning in the 36th lap.
 As the race reached its 200th mile, Thompson remained in the lead, with Flock, Billy Myers, Fireball Roberts, Paul Goldsmith, and Joe Eubanks respectively following him.
 After remaining in the lead through 53rd lap, Thompson suffered engine failure and retired from the race.
 Tim Flock then led from the 54th lap onwards, winning the race.